 Yes, we buy our beer at the Beer Store in Canada and a box of 24 beers is simply shortened to the words “two four.”

 Here’s another great Canadian phrase for you, the Molson Muscle.
-It’s what Canadians call a beer belly.
+This word refers to what Canadians call a beer belly.
+Well, older Canadians anyway.
+Most of the GenZ drink craft beer, and wouldn’t touch Molson.

 Here’s a word I just learned was distinctly Canadian.
 I didn’t realize that we are the only people in the world that call their electricity Hydro.
+Electricity in other parts of the world, is commonly referred to as hydro here.
 When we pay our utilities each month, we pay our hydro bill.
 We don’t call it our electric bill.
 It’s Hydro.

 In Ontario, we are run by Ontario Hydro.
 Dave’s dad worked for Hamilton Hydro.
 It’s as ingrained in our vocabulary as much as “eh” and “looney.”
 Oh, and PS, Canadians pay a lot for hydro even though we live next door to Niagara Falls.